saichhor/Smart-Charging/README.md

 - We put the https-request-code into a function called <b>"setBatteryLevel([value])"</b>.
 - we tried to execute the function with an interval of one second each time starting from zero to one hundred with a value increased by 1.
-- Now after updating the project I got a message in the first row of my program called
+- Now after updating the project I got a message in the first line of my program called
   <b>"require is not defined"</b>.
 - I searched on Google and found these three ways on a website:
   <br> "https://learn.coderslang.com/0021-nodejs-require-is-not-defined-error/"